-1. Determine how each improvement should be adjusted for deployment.

-Improvements identified in a limited context (e.g., for a single improvement proposal) might need to be modified for a selected portion of the organization.

-- 2. Identify strategies that address the potential barriers to deploying each improvement that were defined in the improvement proposals. - 3.
-Identify the target project population for deployment of the improvement.

-Not all projects are good candidates for all improvements.
-For example, improvements may be targeted to software only projects, COTS integration projects, or operations and support projects.

-Establish measures and objectives for determining the value of each improvement with respect to the organization's quality and process performance objectives.
+- Determine how each improvement should be adjusted for deployment.
+Improvements identified in a limited context (e.g., for a single improvement proposal) might need to be modified for a selected portion of the organization. - 2.
+Identify strategies that address the potential barriers to deploying each improvement that were defined in the improvement proposals. - 3.
+Identify the target work activities for deployment of the improvement. - Not all work activities are good candidates for all improvements.
+For example, improvements may be targeted to software only projects, COTS integration projects, or service delivery work. - Establish measures and objectives for determining the value of each improvement with respect to the organization's quality and process performance objectives.